pavank2/AmazonUIFramework/README.md

 Instructions to execute the Automation Suite
 ---------------------------------------------
 1) Make sure the prerequisites are installed with the same major version as above.
-Older versions MAY result in compatibility issues.
+Older versions MIGHT result in compatibility issues.
 2) Add Java and Maven to PATH so that you can run them from any directory.
 3) On the project page in github, click on the "Code" button (green) and "Download zip" (Alternatively if you have git installed, you can do a git clone)